FradjMili/Bug_Tracker/README.md

 ## Problem ##
   > Describe the problem your product solves.
+  // store the error meet in your project ."to understand more"

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  //each project has a list of errors encountered in the development process and
+  // the solutions used to correct the problem

 ## Quote from You ##
   > A quote from a spokesperson in your company.